egxn/peacock/README.md

 # Peacock

-Browser extension to highlight code snippets
+🦚 Browser extension to highlight code snippets on oreally safari